 Breakfast tastes better when it’s pretty, right?

-Pitaya is arguably one of the best Instagram food trends (in our opinion) – we’re repeatedly shocked by its gorgeous naturally pink hue – but it’s also packed with antioxidants, vitamins and fiber, so you don’t have to feel guilty about putting it in just about everything 😉 Especially this ombre breakfast of pitaya chia pudding.
+We think Pitaya is arguably one of the best Instagram food trends.
+Its gorgeous naturally pink hue is always a shock.
+But this tropical fruit also packs antioxidants, vitamins and fiber, so you don’t have to feel guilty about putting it in just about everything 😉 Especially this ombre breakfast of pitaya chia pudding.

-We used Suncore Pitaya for this recipe, which is a great way to consume pitaya on a daily basis when you can’t find it fresh or frozen at your local store.
-We’re rarely able to find it fresh; we get lucky at Whole Foods maybe once every other month, but it’s completely unpredictable, so we just stock up on the powder instead.
+We used Suncore Pitaya for this chia pudding.
+It’s a great way to eat pitaya on a daily basis when you can’t find it fresh or frozen.
+We’re rarely able to find it fresh.
+We get lucky at Whole Foods maybe once every other month.
+It’s completely unpredictable, though, so we just stock up on the powder instead.

-Make a big batch of this on the weekend and store in single-serving glass jars for an easy, on-the-go breakfast or snack that looks as good as it tastes!Print
+Make a big batch of this pitaya ombre chia pudding on the weekend and store in single-serving glass jars for an easy, on-the-go breakfast or snack that looks as good as it tastes!Print

 This colorful chia pudding using pitaya powder is a gorgeous (and nutritious) way to start your day.